-We are not currently required to maintain an effective system of internal controls as defined by Section 404 of the Sarbanes-Oxley Act.
-We will be required to comply with the internal control requirements of the Sarbanes-Oxley Act for the fiscal year ending June 30, 2019.
-As of the date of this prospectus, we have not completed an assessment, nor have our auditors tested our systems, of internal controls.
+We are not currently required to maintain an effective system of internal control over financial reporting as defined by Section 404 of the Sarbanes-Oxley Act.
+As public company, we will be required to comply with the internal control requirements of the Sarbanes-Oxley Act.
+In addition, commencing with our annual report for the fiscal year ending June 30, 2021, we will be required to furnish a report by management on the effectiveness of our internal control over financial reporting.
+As of the date of this prospectus, we have not completed an assessment of, nor have our auditors tested, our system of internal control over financial reporting.